simonewebdesign/red/README.md

 - `red` - an interactive shell (like `redis-cli`)
 - `red-server` - a TCP server (like `redis-server`)

+The shell is a REPL: it expects you to enter one command at a time.

+The server, on the other hand, can handle multiple connections and multiple commands per connection.
+Commands must be separated by a newline and will be processed in a single step, as soon as EOF is reached.
+Replies are queued and will also be sent together.

 ## Commands

 * [`GET`](#get-key)